Skip to content

 Insert Raw Codes

-A macro function can either return a YueScript string or a config table containing Lua codes.
+A macro function can either return a YueScript string or a config table containing generated code.

 yuescript